top of page

 Hospitality Traditions

-Turkey has a very hospitable culture, something I try to maintain while living in Poland.
+Turkey has a deeply ingrained culture of hospitality, something I try to maintain while living in Poland.
 In Turkish culture, inviting friends home for dinner is a common practice, and I continue this tradition by preparing Turkish meals for my friends here.
-When we Turks host guests, we tend to go above and beyond—perhaps doing "too much" by some standards—but this generosity is central to our cultural identity.
+When we host guests, we tend to go above and beyond—perhaps doing "too much" by some standards—but this generosity is central to our cultural identity.

 Изображение WhatsApp 2025-05-11 в 16.40_